slaughterjames/PYRecon/README.md

 PYRecon v0.1 - Copyright 2013 James Slaughter,
-This file is part of Recon v0.1.
+This file is part of PYRecon v0.1.

 PYRecon v0.1 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by